ncolebank12/calories-prediction/README.md

 As illustrated by these results, this baseline model is not a good predictor of calories.
 Only about 10% of the variance explained by the predictors, and the average deviation from the actual values is about 600 calories, which is way off since most recipes are in the 0-2,000 calorie range.

 # Final Model

+To create the final model, I added two features to the model.
+The first feature I added was the recipe's sugar content, which is stored in the 'nutrition' column.
+I used a FunctionTransformer to extract the sugar info, which is stored as a percentage of the daily value (PDV%).
+I thought this would be a good predictor of calories as foods that are high in sugar tend to be high in calories.

+The second feature I added was the 'n_ingredients' column, which I passed through a QuantileTransformer.
+I did this to reduce the influence of the outliers.
+The reason why I chose to incorporate this feature is because recipes with more ingredients would seem to result in more food (in general).
+There are many cases where this would not be true, but as a general trend it seems like it could be a decent predictor.

+The modeling algorithm I chose for this is the scikit-learn DecisionTreeRegressor.
+This seemed like it would be an improvement over LinearRegression, as it supports non-linearity.
+With the final model being more complicated than the feature model, having non-linearity may be useful.

+The hyperparameters I decided to use were DecisionTreeRegressor's max_depth and criterion.
+When looking at DecisionTreeRegressor's documentation, these two parameters seemed to have the biggest influence on the model.
+For the criterion values, I used all possible values.
+For the max_depth values, I used low integers where the incrementation between values increased as the integers increased (up to 18).
+I also included None to see if having non max_depth could yield an optimal result.

+To select the best hyperparameters, I used GridSearchCV with 4-fold validation.
+I passed in the hyperparameter grid mentioned above.
+After fitting this search, the best parameters turned out to be:

 # Fairness Analysis